• Skip to main content

 The Sunday farmers market at Dupont Circle is huge, wonderful, and open year round.
 Pro tip: Get there early if you don’t want to wait in a long line for Call Your Mother’s bagels and schmear.

 Make sure to check out Union Market for some of D.C.’s best food stalls — it is a great experience.
 Across the street or so, be sure to also enjoy sister food hall La Cosecha, featuring excellent Latin American fare.
-Nearby Stellina Pizza (Neapolitan pizza, pasta, and antipasti) and St. Anselm (gastropub; great brunch, too) are also favorites.
+Nearby Stellina Pizza (Neapolitan pizza, pasta, and antipasti) and St. Anselm (gastropub featuring beef and steaks; great brunch, too) are also favorites.

 The best places in D.C. for bread and croissants are Bread Furst, Boulangerie Christophe, Bread Alley, and hyper-local artisan bakery Seylou.
 Seylou even mills its own flour, and I really can’t speak highly enough about the quality of its offerings.